Diving and marine conservation in Thailand

 There is a fully equipped kitchen and dining area – however many volunteers are pleased to find that eating out can often be cheaper and easier.
 There are many local restaurants, all supplying excellent local and international food at very cheap prices.
 Some are even on the beach!

-- Receive expert diving instruction and come away with this skill, ready to dive in other places all over the world
+- Receive expert diving instruction and come away ready to dive in other places all over the world.

-- Test your skills in underwater photography and videography – not only does it help research, but provides a fantastic souvenir
+- Test your skills in underwater photography and videography – not only does it help research, but it also provides a fantastic souvenir.

 Whyshould I do this?

 Learning to dive and experiencing the wonder of the underwater world is high on many bucket lists.
-Take it one step further and dive with a conscience; help a team of researchers and conservationists on daily diving missions to collect data, complete research and take photographs of the reefs.
-Not only is this a valuable contribution to marine conservation, it also allows you to enjoy the reefs as something more than a tourist.
+Take it one step further and dive with a conscience by joining this volunteer marine conservation project; help a team of researchers and conservationists on daily diving missions to collect data, complete research and take photographs of the reefs.
+Not only is this a valuable contribution, it also allows you to enjoy the reefs as something more than a tourist.
 Learning about the marine world through this project is possibly one of the most exciting lessons you will ever learn!

-You will fly to Koh Samui (USM), arriving before 3pm in the afternoon.
+You will fly to Koh Samui (USM), arriving before 17.00 on a Monday.
 Oyster will have arranged that on your arrival at the airport, a bus will take you down to the port.
 From here you will take a catamaran to the island of Koh Phangan, where you will be met and taken to the centre.